 - Use an ATM owned by your bank (where possible) to avoid being denied an overdraft at another financial institution.

-- An overdraft on a debit card doesn’t affect your credit score, provided you pay it back in full before your account is sent to collections (usually 30 days).
+- An overdraft on a debit card doesn’t affect your credit score as long as you pay it back in full before your account is sent to collections (usually 30 days).

 - Credit cards don’t issue overdraft fees.
 Instead, they will likely charge a higher interest rate for a cash withdrawal.
 Call your credit card company to receive pre-authorization to withdraw an amount that exceeds your credit limit.